 August Wilson Theatre | New York, New York

-Fanny Brice is the protagonist of this story and isn’t supposed to be "pretty," but she glows in a way that is irresistible.
-Her voice, comedic ways, graceful charms, elegant hands, and eyes that penetrate with burning stares through the soul are the stuff legends are made of.
+Fanny Brice, the central character, is not meant to be "pretty," yet she emits a dazzling beauty.
+Everything about her—her voice, her comedic ways, her gentle charms, her elegant hands, and her eyes that penetrate with burning stares through the soul—is the stuff of the greats.

-Her narrative begins in her irrepressible youth on New York's Lower East Side, where the stage-struck teenager feels her way through burlesque and vaudeville.
-Fanny is a smart one; she has a strong voice, huge dreams and knows she can make it despite being put down by friends and family.
+Her story begins in her irrepressible youth on New York's Lower East Side, where the stage-struck teenager fumbles her way through burlesque and vaudeville.
+Fanny is a bright cookie; she sings perfectly, has high goals, and knows she can manage to overcome the doubts of her loved ones.